jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Pepper Bits

-For simplicity let's first look at SHA256 password hashes and how much effort would be required to discover an arbitrary password hash's pepper, given we have the password hash and its salt.
+For simplicity let's first look at SHA256 password hashes and how much effort would be required to discover an arbitrary **password hash's pepper**, given we have the **password hash** and its **salt**.
 Remember that SHA256 is a _fast_ hashing algorithm, so it will give worst-case results in terms of the effort required.
 A _slow_ hashing algorithm will require orders of magnitude more effort.

 Again, to start with, let's reference a table of SI units denoting hash rates.
 This will make it easier to visualise the quantities we are about to discuss: